underscoreio/essential-scala/src/pages/sequencing/sequencing-computation.md

   Empty // This one failed
 ~~~

 We want to sequence all these computations.
 If any one of them fails the whole computation fails.
 Otherwise we'll add up all the numbers we get.
-We can do this with `flatMap` and `map` as follows.
+We can do this with `flatMap` as follows.

 ~~~ scala
 mightFail1 flatMap { x =>